Family Caregiver Stress, Life Transitions Somatic Approaches - French Language

 If you are looking for a counsellor or psychologist who addresses transitions, you may want to search the directory to find a professional whose approach will suit you best.

-If you are looking for a therapist who offers Somatic Experiencing, please browse our list of practitioners below..
+If you are looking for a therapist who offers Somatic Approaches, please browse our list of practitioners below..

 Accelerated experiential-dynamic psychotherapy focuses on techniques to bring about healing and helping clients to achieve behaviour transformation.
 The outcomes are facilitated through a exploring difficult experiences that have had a profound relational or emotional effect on the client's life experience.